bojiutk/FRB-python-gapminder/_episodes/01-run-quit.md

 >
 > > ## Solution
 > >
-> > The iPython notebook returns the output of the last calculation.
+> > The iPython notebook displays the output of the last calculation.
 > > ~~~
 > > 3
 > > ~~~